Vallum/vallum.github.io/cardinality_effect.md

 If we assume B, C, E each as a transformation,
 B+C has less connections but has more transformation cases.

+In my humble knowledge,
+the optimization which increases cardinality but reduces cardinality has been already discovered in Neuroscience

+https://en.wikipedia.org/wiki/Synaptic_pruning

-The optimization which increases cardinality but reduces cardinality has been already discovered in Neuroscience https://en.wikipedia.org/wiki/Synaptic_pruning (Synaptic pruning, which includes both axon and dendrite pruning, is the process of synapse elimination that occurs between early childhood and the onset of puberty in many mammals, including humans.
+(Synaptic pruning, which includes both axon and dendrite pruning, is the process of synapse elimination that occurs between early childhood and the onset of puberty in many mammals, including humans.

 It is believed that the purpose of synaptic pruning is to remove unnecessary neuronal structures from the brain; as the human brain develops, the need to understand more complex structures becomes much more pertinent, and simpler associations formed at childhood are thought to be replaced by complex structures.)